Learning Representations that Support Extrapolation: Approach

 where $\epsilon$ is a small constant to avoid division by zero, and $\gamma$ and $\beta$ are learned gain and shift parameters (all initialized to one and zero respectively).
 This approach is similar to batch normalization \cite{ioffe2015batch} except that it normalizes over the temporal dimension instead of the batch dimension.
 In our experiments, we also evaluate a range of other normalization techniques, including batch normalization.

 In the proposed approach, the context over which normalization is applied can be tailored based on knowledge of the structure of the problem.
 In the visual analogy dataset from Hill et al. \yrcite{hill2019learning}, analogy problems in the test set require extrapolation from familiar values in the source domain to novel values in the target domain.
-For this dataset, we therefore implement TCN by treating the source and target as separate contexts over which to normalize (\textit{TCN (source/target)} in Table~\ref{visual_analogy_results}), and compare to a version that treats the entire analogy as a single context (\textit{TCN (entire analogy)} in Table~\ref{visual_analogy_results}).
-For all other datasets, TCN is applied over an entire analogy problem or sequence.
+For this dataset, we therefore implement context normalization by treating the source and target as separate contexts over which to normalize (\textit{Context norm. (source/target)} in Table~\ref{visual_analogy_results}), and compare to a version that treats the entire analogy as a single context (\textit{Context norm. (entire analogy)} in Table~\ref{visual_analogy_results}).
+For all other datasets, context normalization is applied over an entire analogy problem or sequence.